Nancy Sinatra

-Nancy Sinatra began her career as a singer in November 1957 with an appearance on her father's ABC-TV variety series, but initially achieved success only in Europe and Japan.
+Nancy Sinatra began her career as a singer in November 1957 with an appearance on her father's ABC television variety series The Frank Sinatra Show but initially achieved success only in Europe and Japan.
 In early 1966 she had a transatlantic number-one hit with "These Boots Are Made for Walkin'".
 A TV promo clip from the era features Sinatra in high boots, accompanied by colorfully dressed go-go dancers, in what is now considered an iconic Swinging Sixties look.
 The song was written by Lee Hazlewood, who wrote and produced most of her hits and sang with her on several duets.
 As with all of Sinatra's 1960s hits, "Boots" featured Billy Strange as arranger and conductor.